3-Day San Diego Itinerary - A Long Weekend in San Diego

 In the garden, you can see a variety of traditional Japanese plants.
 These plants include cherry blossoms, bonsai trees, and Japanese wisteria.
 The Japanese Friendship Garden also has statues, structures like pagodas, water features, and koi ponds.

-☂️ Experience the Japanese Friendship Garden with a tour
+☂️ See the Japanese Friendship Garden on a tour

 Fleet Science Center